Jewish Heritage UK is dedicated to caring for the historic synagogues and cemeteries of Britain’s Jewish community.

 Jewish Heritage is primarily concerned with caring for the building fabric of historic synagogues and maintaining them in use for worship.
 We also monitor the condition of historic Jewish cemeteries around the country and especially those that are no longer in use, or where the communities that established them have disappeared.
 Jewish Heritage’s remit extends to defunct synagogues, Mikvaot (ritual baths) and other Jewish communal buildings and sites of architectural or historical significance, including schools, hospitals and soup kitchens.
 In general, we do not deal with houses, modest or grand, or business premises built by private Jewish individuals or the affixing of commemorative plaques.

 The tiny professional staff comprises Jewish Heritage Founder-Director Dr Sharman Kadish and a part-time Administrator.
 Accounting, Legal and Technical services are out-sourced.
-The Jewish Heritage Casework Committee consists of the Director, a retired heritage professional (English Heritage) and three accredited conservation architects or surveyors.
-It meets several times a year to consider individual buildings and sites on a case-by-case basis.
-Jewish Heritage’s Board of Trustees meets quarterly to review progress.
+The Jewish Heritage Casework Committee consists of the Director, a retired heritage professional (English Heritage) and several accredited conservation architects or surveyors.
+It meets quarterly to consider individual buildings and sites on a case-by-case basis.
+Jewish Heritage’s Board of Trustees also meets quarterly to review progress.
 The current Trustees are: Professor Tony Kushner (Chairman), Dr Harry Sieratzki (Hon.
 Treasurer), Michael Mail (Chairman, Development Committee), Richard Halsey (Chairman, Casework Committee), Sandra Blackman, Michael Clein and Barbara Nathan.